dikshantsagar/dikshantsagar.github.io/content/english/academic.md

 ## Reviewer

+ - Machine Learning and the Physical Sciences Workshop (2026)
- - IEEE Transactions on Computational Biology and Bioinformatics (TCBB 2026).
+ - IEEE Transactions on Computational Biology and Bioinformatics (TCBB 2026)
- - NeurIPS 2025: Machine Learning and the Physical Sciences Workshop.
+ - Machine Learning and the Physical Sciences Workshop (NeurIPS 2025)
  - Neural Networks Journal (2024)